John Nevill, 5th Marquess of Abergavenny

-Biography
+Early life and education

-The eldest son of the 4th Marquess of Abergavenny, Lord Abergavenny was educated at Eton and Trinity College, Cambridge.
+Lord Abergavenny was born at 43 Cadogan Square, Knightsbridge, London, the eldest son of Guy Nevill and Isabel Nellie Larnach.
+He was educated at Eton and Trinity College, Cambridge.

+His father succeeded as the 4th Marquess of Abergavenny in 1938 on the death of his uncle, Henry Nevill, 3rd Marquess of Abergavenny, who died with no surviving male issue.

+Career

-In 1936, he became an officer in the service of the Life Guards and fought in the Second World War, was invested as an Officer of the Order of the British Empire in 1945, and rose to the rank of Lieutenant-Colonel in 1946.
+In 1936, Lord Abergavenny became an officer in the service of the Life Guards and fought in the Second World War, was invested as an Officer of the Order of the British Empire in 1945, and rose to the rank of Lieutenant-Colonel in 1946.